haihala/whoops-all-grapplers/docs/1. Projects/Trackers/Bug tracker.md

 # Still at large
 - [ ] Superjump can't hold down (probably a problem with starting moves from a set)
+- [ ] Landing on top of the other player has a weird pushing interaction (instantly teleports the players)
+- [ ] Game crashes on running out of health because already in state

 # Brought in dead or alive
 - [x] Jumps are very high (inconsistently)